FreeClimbAPI/freeclimb-cli/docs/incoming-numbers.md

 ## `freeclimb incoming-numbers:delete PHONENUMBERID`

 Delete the specified incoming number.
 FreeClimb will no longer answer calls to the number.
-When the phone number is no longer configured as an incoming phone number, it will be recycled and made available for purchase again after a three-day holding period.
-If successful, FreeClimb will return an HTTP 204 response with no body.

 ```
 USAGE